Bookhaven-WSL/bookhaven-part-a/README.md

 - Display recommendations for the reader based on what they have read previously
 - Allow the reader to add custom book entries
 - Enable child accounts that stop the addition of inappropriate books

+Our team is utilising the MERN stack (MongoDB, Express, React, Node) framework for the creation of our web app, along with a range of npm package dependancies including:
+- Jsonwebtoken
+- Dotenv
+- Bcrypt
+- Mongoose
+- Cors
+- Nodemon

+For deployment, we will be using netlify for the front-end, along with render for the back-end.
+Project management is conducted on Trello, while version control is handled by Git and Github.
+Shared file storage is handled by Google Drive.

 ## R2: Dataflow Diagram